-Thank you for purchasing the Belkin High-Speed Mode Wireless G Desktop Network Card (the Card).
-Now you can take advantage of this great new technology and gain the freedom you need around the home or office without using cables.
-The Card works like a conventional network card, but without the wires.
+Thank you for purchasing the Belkin High-Speed Mode Wireless G Notebook Network Card (the Card).
+Now you can take advantage of this great new technology without using cables.
+The High-Speed Mode Wireless G Notebook Network Card works like a conventional network card, but without the wires.
 The easy installation and setup will have you networking wirelessly in minutes.
 Please be sure to read through this User Manual completely, and pay special attention to the section entitled "Placement of your Wireless Networking Hardware for Optimal Performance".
-By following our simple setup instructions your Belkin Home Network will allow you to: